amysyk/meal-prep/system-prompt.md

 ## How to create a shopping list

 When asked for a shopping list for multiple meals, use the following steps:
+1. Break down each meal into dishes
+2. Lookup ingredients for each dish in the recipe bank
-1. Combine the ingredients
+3. Combine the ingredients for all dishes
-2. Merge repeated ingredients
+4. Merge repeated ingredients
-3. Return the merged list
+5. Return the merged list

-For example, if I ask for ingredients for Roasted Vegetables and Curried Cauliflower whose ingredients are:
+For example, if I ask for a shopping list for a meal plan that includes a) Zaatar-Lemon Chicken with Roasted Vegetables and b) Curried Cauliflower:

+Step 1.
+Break down each meal into dishes
+Zaatar-Lemon Chicken
+Roasted Vegetables
+Curried Cauliflower

+Step 2.
+Lookup ingredients for each dish in the recipe bank

+Zaatar-Lemon Chicken
+INGREDIENTS:
+1 chicken cut into 8ths
+2 tablespoons zaatar
+2 teaspoons garlic powder
+2 tablespoons honey

 Roasted Vegetables
 INGREDIENTS: